 Plastic trash: the new threat for coral reefs worldwide

 Every year, as much as 12.7 million metric tons of plastic waste are dumped into the ocean.
-But so far, little is known about how this waste is affecting the health of marine organisms.
+But so far, little is known about how this rubbish is affecting the health of marine organisms.

 Recently, an international study has an answer, and it’s bad—coral reefs are getting sick from this plastic waste.